mcnutty26/cv-academic/index.md

 - *Living in the Internet of Things 2019: Cybersecurity of the IoT*

 IoT Refine: Making Smart Home Devices Accountable for Their Data Harvesting Practices.
-- M Van Kleek, *W Seymour*, R Binns, J Zhao, D Karandikar, N Shadbolt.
+- M. Van Kleek, *W. Seymour*, R. Binns, J. Zhao, D. Karandikar, N. Shadbolt.
 - *Living in the Internet of Things 2019: Cybersecurity of the IoT*

 `2018`